AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 ----------ANY YESES?
 LOL----------

-**Can chatbot be styled with CSS?**

-The chatbot cannot be styled with CSS at this time.

-**Can I use custom font options?**

-Only the preset font options are available at this time.

 **Does Dynamic Chat allow for live chat?**

-No, only pre-determined responses.
+No, it only utilizes pre-determined responses.

 **Do you support AI/NLP functionality?**